-Miguel Unzueta is a Professor of Management and Organizations, and Senior Associate Dean of MBA Programs.
-He joined the faculty at the UCLA Anderson School of Management in 2006 after earning his PhD in Organizational Behavior from the Stanford Graduate School of Business.
+Miguel Unzueta is a professor of Management and Organizations and the senior associate dean of MBA programs.
+He joined the faculty at the UCLA Anderson School of Management in 2006 after earning his Ph.D. in organizational behavior from the Stanford Graduate School of Business.

-Professor Unzueta studies diversity, bias, and discrimination.
+Unzueta studies diversity, bias and discrimination.
 His latest research explores the manner in which people and companies define diversity and the impact that contemporary diversity definitions have on the representation of women and racial minorities in organizations.
-His research has been published in top management and psychology journals including Organizational Behavior and Human Decision Processes, the Journal of Personality and Social Psychology, the Journal of Experimental Social Psychology, and Psychological Science.
-In recognition of his research record, he was awarded the Eric and "E" Juline award for excellence in faculty research at UCLA Anderson.
+His research has been published in top management and psychology journals, including Organizational Behavior and Human Decision Processes, the Journal of Personality and Social Psychology, the Journal of Experimental Social Psychology and Psychological Science.
+In recognition of his research record, he was awarded the Eric and E Juline award for excellence in faculty research at UCLA Anderson.

-Outside of UCLA, Miguel Unzueta has conducted trainings on a wide range of management topics including negotiations, decision-making, and bias prevention.
-He has been invited to speak at various organizations including Honda, Fox Studios, Kaiser-Permanente, and the Oklahoma City Thunder basketball team.
+Outside of UCLA, Unzueta has conducted trainings on a wide range of management topics such as negotiations, decision making and bias prevention.
+He has been invited to speak at various organizations, including Honda, Fox Studios, Kaiser-Permanente and the Oklahoma City Thunder basketball team.